 - The skeleton Assessment of a child’s musculoskeletal alignment and that muscles are turning on and off as they should as the body moves into different positions.

-- The senses Assessment and treatment of eyes, ears, balance, coordination and posture to ensure all these areas are strong, individually and in all combinations with eyes open and closed.
+- The senses Assessment of eyes, ears, balance, coordination and posture to ensure all these areas are strong, individually and in all combinations with eyes open and closed.

 - The brain Checking the coordination of the right and left sides of the brain and how the brain processes the senses.
 Looking at the way the memory and recall is working.